Connect a Build Tool to Artifactory with JFrog CLI

 jf npm install --build-name=<build-name> --build-number=<build-number>

-Or without build information:
+2. Or install without recording build information:

 jf npm install